WebexCC-SA/LAB-2353/docs/Labguide/Lab1.md

    - Click `Try Now` on the current Analyzer page.
      ![TryNow](../assets/images/reporting/1_2_TryNow.png)
      - New Analyzer will be cross-launched.
-     - It may ask you to enter your supervisor username again.
+     - It may ask you to enter your username again.
      - You can also navigate between the new Analyzer and existing Analyzer using the browser tabs.

    ![NewLogin](../assets/images/reporting/1_2_login_new_ux.gif)